jingyingwang/jingyingwang.github.io/index.md

 - <details>
   <summary>oct 2020</summary>

+	- dreams vs ambitions
+	- let’s pretend to be ancient
+	- anacyclosis
+	- do we come here for becoming or unbecoming?
+	- sequential continuity is interesting when cauchy
 	- utopic pessimism
 	- Historia magistra vitae est - Cicero
 	- Euripides writes about foreigners as weirdly powerful people - is it praise or xenophobia?